Leakage (retail): Leakage analysis

 A leakage analysis is considered to be one of the most profitable tools in deciding on particular commercial enterprises with retail potential in a given locale.
 The Retail Leakage and Surplus Analysis inspect the quantitative part of the community's retail opportunities.
 It is a manual for seeing retail opportunities yet it is not an investigation that demonstrates unconditional opportunities.
 Leakage/Surplus reports indicate supply (retail deals) estimates sales to customers by establishments.
 Sales to firms are strongly avoided.
 Demand (retail potential) gauges the expected amount spent by consumers at retail stores.

 The Leakage/Surplus Factor introduces a clear picture of retail opportunity.
 This is a measure of the relationship between supply and demand that ranges from +100 (total leakage) to - 100 (total surplus).
 A positive worth speaks to "leakage" of retail opportunity outside the trading area.
 A negative value represents a surplus of retail sales, a market where consumers are drawn in from outside the trading area.
 The Retail Gap represents the difference between Retail Potential and Retail Sales.
-The right аnalysis can point to "discount investments" that may not be pаying off well.
+The right analysis can point to "discount investments" that may not be paying off well.